 Skip to main content

-Interview with Randall Ace Parker – an American living in Abu Dhabi
+Interview with Randall – an American expat living in Abu Dhabi

 Updated 11 Mar 2010

-Randy 'Ace’ Parker is originally from the Southeastern US, and after a short career as a military officer, he began a series of boring technical jobs with marriage and settling down thrown into the mix.
-Several years later, his old nomadic urges took hold, so he got divorced early in 2008 (mutual agreement, no kids), and soon thereafter, he received an offer to work in Abu Dhabi.
+Randy 'Ace’ Parker is originally from the Southeastern US, and after a short career as a military officer, he began a series of boring technical jobs.
+Several years later, his old nomadic urges took hold, and soon thereafter, he received an offer to work in Abu Dhabi.
 Here, he relates his experiences so far of life in Abu Dhabi.

 About Randy